-Jen Lindstrand, Student Intern
+Jen Lindstrand, ACMHC

-I am originally from Madison, Wisconsin and have lived on both coasts and abroad.
+On a personal note, I am originally from Madison, Wisconsin and have lived on both coasts and abroad.
 I grew up non-religious and now would consider myself to be spiritual, valuing nature and the interconnectedness of all things.
 I strongly value having as open of a mind as possible, remaining curious about what each experience has to offer.
 Over the past twenty years, my professional experience has included working as a crisis counselor and in various crisis environments, working on public policy and global health initiatives domestically and abroad, teaching English to non-native English speakers, and working in refugee camps with asylum seekers.
 I am passionate about work that helps people at both the individual and collective level.

 As a person who stutters (PWS), I have had the honor of working as a mentor and coach for others who stutter for twenty years.
 I know what it feels like to be misunderstood by society or to feel as though your authentic self is locked inside of you, and I can relate to clients who may feel this way.
 I am always happy to work with people who stutter, as this is often something that heavily impacts us on a psychological and emotional level.
 I also have experience with adoption, trauma and identity conflicts related to adoption, substance use, disordered eating, and emotionally, physically, and psychologically abusive environments.